Home / Volunteer

 How do I find out more?

 Once you submit your volunteer application, you’ll hear back from our Volunteer Coordinator to discuss how you can get involved.

 How do you communicate with volunteers?

 Pet Haven has a dedicated Volunteer Facebook page created just for volunteers to keep up with what’s going on.
 Once you submit your volunteer application, we’ll add you to the group.
-You’ll also receive our online monthly Volunteer Newsletter.
+You’ll also receive our monthly E-Volunteer Newsletter.